kzapata19/codewars/Arrays/methods.md

 ]
 ```
 ##### Remove last key/value pair:
-An array-like object with enumerated key and a length property can use pop.
+An array-like object with enumerated keys and a length property can use pop.
 The last element (with the highest numbered key) is removed and the length property is updated.
 ```
 let numbers = { 0: "zero", 1: "one", 2: "two", 3: "three", 4: "four", 5: "five", length: 6 };
 let six = Array.prototype.pop.call(numbers); --> "five"